 Some definite signs of pain in dogs that may require urgent care include excessive whining or vocalization, limping or favoring a particular limb, and aggressive behavior when touched in a specific area.
 It is essential to seek veterinary attention promptly if you notice any of these signs to ensure your dog receives appropriate treatment and relief from their discomfort.

-Veterinary Chiropractor Therapies in Southern Wisconsin
+Veterinary Chiropractor Therapies in Janesville

 Conventional veterinary medicine, including vaccinations, medications, and surgeries, is effective in treating illness and injury in cats and dogs.
 However, we can supplement these treatments with integrative therapies.